-If you came upon a sign like this, you’d probably have a hard time deciding which way to go because all the arrows point in different directions.
-Imagine traveling several miles in one of the directions indicated by the sign.
+Imagine traveling several miles in one of the directions indicated by this sign.
 Now suppose that a friend travels the same distance in another direction indicated by the sign.
 You and your friend would end up in very different locations.
 Obviously, direction is an important component of motion.

 Why Direction Is Important

 How would you draw arrows to represent the distances and directions from the post office to the park on the map in the

 At the following URL, read the introduction to vectors and try the animations.
 Then answer the questions below.